 Skip to main content

-Runtime URL vs Exposed Port URL
+Runtime URL vs Custom Port URL

 Every running sandbox includes a runtime base URL for API calls.